 The Shatner DVD Club launched in 2006.
 For $47.99 annually, the club promised to send members a selection of sci-fi, fantasy, and horror films personally curated by Shatner.

-77. William Shatner spent some time as a talk show host.
+77. Shatner spent some time as a talk show host.

-78. William Shatner starred in a CBS sitcom based on a Twitter feed.
+78. He starred in a CBS sitcom based on a Twitter feed.